stuhlmueller/webppl-timeit/README.md

 This may print warnings (`npm WARN ENOENT`...) which can be ignored.

+To update to the latest version, run:

+    npm update --prefix ~/.webppl webppl-timeit

 ## Usage

 Once installed, you can make `timeit` available to `program.wppl` by running: